kormang/kormang.github.io/_posts/2025-01-10-intro-to-concurrency.md

 ...
 ```

-Exact output depends on a lot of circumstances, and might be different each time we run the program, because those two functions, `keyboard_thread` and `message_thread` are running at the same time (if there are two CPUs then literally, otherwise with time-sharing).
+The exact output depends on many circumstances and might differ each time we run the program, because the two functions, `keyboard_thread` and `message_thread`, are running simultaneously (literally if there are two CPUs, otherwise with time-sharing).

 Threads can also be used for parallel computing.
 A typical example is finding the sum of numbers in a very large array.
 For each CPU core, we start a new thread, and each thread sums a portion of the array.
 If there are 8 cores, each core will sum 1/8th of the whole array, and at the end, these partial sums will be combined.
 This speeds up processing by dividing the work among CPU cores, with each core running one thread.
 However, our current focus is on concurrent programming.